-After the submission opens (see the timeline below), the participants will be requested to submit up to 5 runs on the test data.
+After the submission opens (see the timeline below), the participants will be requested to submit up to 5 runs: 2 runs on the development data and 3 runs on the test data, one of them should be specified as the “official” submission to be scored for the competition.
 The runs should have the same format as the gold-labeled datasets.
 In the “baseline folder”, you can find an example of submission using a baseline algorithm (note that this example is computed on the validation data, the participants are requested to submit their runs on the test data).

 - Aug.
 12: the challenge starts, registration opens

 - Aug.
 12: training and validation data released